omeka/omeka-s-enduser/docs/modules/collecting.md

 #### Prompts
 Prompts are listed in a table which gives their *Type* and the display *Text* on the public form.
 These prompts make up the form which site visitors will see (in addition to the label, discussed above).

 To add a new prompt, click the *Add prompt* button just below the Prompts header.
-This will open a side drawer with a dropdown to select prompt type.
+This will open a side drawer with a dropdown to select Prompt type.

 On selection, the options for that type will load in the sidebar for you to edit, with a Save Changes button at the bottom of the options.